- Off road parking

 Electric central heating.
 Electric oven and hob, fridge, washing machine, dishwasher, TV, DVD, broadband.
-Electricity charged by meter reading.
+Electricity charged by meter reading (35c/unit).
 Bed linen and towels inc. in rent.
 Off road parking for 3 cars.
 Lawned garden to front with views towards Kenmare Bay.
 Sorry, no pets and no smoking.
 Shop and pub 5 mins walk.
 Note: Broadband signal can be intermittent.

 - Last minute

 Castletownbere 5 miles; Kenmare 26 miles; Bantry 37 miles.